formir/room-gallery/README.md

 - `defaultPosition`: Sets the default position for the gallery.

+- `allOnOneWall`: If set to `true`, images will be placed only on the front wall.
+By default, this is set to `false`, and images will propagate across all four walls.

 - `icons`: Allows you to customize the icons used for navigation.

 - `swipeToNav`: Enables or disables swipe gestures for item navigation.